 Out of ten records regarding the trunk volume, height and stoutness in California, Washington and Oregon there are registered 9 records and in Tasmania - 8.
 This can be explained by the fact that both these regions of world really have giant trees and these magnificent monuments of nature have rised large interest.
-Thus many enthusiasts have searched other champion trees in these regions and performed exact measurements to prove their findings.
+Many enthusiasts have searched champion trees in these regions and performed exact measurements to prove their findings.

 Author recognises that lists here are far from being complete and here might be missing numerous great trees already well known in their respective localities.

 Some notes on measurements and records

 I am glad to announce that trees increasingly rare are "measured" by their imaginary age.
 It was not that long ago that tourist booklets announced that some tree is that and that many thousand years old and local people were virtually ready to fight to prove that their oak or cypress is exactly that old.
 Scientific justification?
 None!
 Just hundreds of tourist booklets and even some people with scientific degree repeating this mysterious figure once and again.

 Happily more and more people realise that the size of the tree tells little about its age.
 Nowadays naming such imaginary age of the tree is rather a sign of provinciality.